Fatma Sultan (daughter of Ahmed I): Life

-The year of her birth has been suggested as 1606.
+The year of her birth has been suggested as 1606 or 1607.

-She lived in Topkapi Palace until his father's death in 1617, when she had to follow her mother and sisters to Eski Saray.
+She lived in Topkapi Palace until her father's death in 1617, when she had to follow her mother and sisters to Eski Saray.
 She returned to court in 1623, when her younger brother Murad IV became the new sultan.

 Marriages

 The Ottoman princesses were normally married away, to influential Ottoman officials, by their mothers or paternal grandmothers, who had the right to arrange their marriages and arranged matches which could be of political use.
 They had privileges in marriage which separated them from other Muslim females: such as the right to be the only wife of their spouse, to refuse to consummate their marriage until they were ready and to contract a divorce when they pleased.
 Due to many of them marrying as children and being widowed and divorced several times, often for political reasons, remarriages were very common.
 Fatma Sultan and her sister, Ayşe Sultan, are extreme examples of this: they were married at least seven times each, and entered into their last engagement at the ages of 61 and 50, respectively.